- 1: What’s the purpose of the ST Evaluation Program?

 Furthermore, inspiration and a display of diversity in the style of execution of the Touchstones can be obtained by studying the library of Completed Touchstones submitted by other ST Students.
 You can also watch the sequence videos in the ST Mastery portal – just type ‘sequence’ in the search box of portal to find these videos – and combined with the Completed Touchstones you’ll know what is to be expected in the Touchstones.

-*If you are interested in the ST Mastery Program, just start with our FREE ST Mini Mastery course that consists of 4 in-dept training videos, so you’ll get an impression of what the ST Mastery Program is all about.
+*If you are interested in the full ST Mastery Program, just start with our FREE ST Mini Mastery course that consists of 4 in-dept training videos, so you’ll get an impression of what the ST Mastery Program is all about.

-♦ 24.
+♦ 26.
 How do I qualify for the ST Instructor Program?

-- To qualify for the admission to the International ST Instructor Program a ST Mastery Student must possess good practical horse training skills and therefore the student must have achieved the second grade with a two star rating in the ST Evaluation Program.
+- To qualify for the admission to the International ST Instructor Program, an ST Mastery Student must possess good practical horse training skills, and therefore the student must have achieved the second grade with a two-star rating in the ST Evaluation Program.